brandon-rhodes/python-patterns/python/module-globals/index.rst

 They are “constants” only in the sense that the objects themselves are immutable.
-The names can still be reassigned.
+But the names can still be reassigned.

 .. testcode::